 You must have the BAIID installed within fourteen (14) days from issuance of the MDDP.
 Until the device is installed you cannot operate a vehicle for any other purpose.

 You can only operate vehicles installed with a BAIID including vehicles that are owned, rented, leased, loaned, etc. The BAIID must be downloaded every sixty (60) days.
 If your suspension has been extended or re-suspended as a result of a violation that period is reduced to thirty (30) days.
 If you receive a service or inspection notification you must comply within five (5) working days.

 You are required to keep a journal of unsuccessful attempts to start the vehicle, test failures, retest issues or other problems with the BAIID.Other MDDP Violations

 If you fail to pay lease or rental fees due to the BAIID provider that result in the removal of the BAIID, the Secretary of State will cancel the MDDP.
 If you fail to use the BAIID as shown by the monitor report(s) or for fail to submit a BAIID for a monitor report the Secretary of State will extend the suspension or re-suspend you for three (3) months.

 Multiple violations occurring within one (1) monitoring period will not result in extensions of suspension or re-suspensions totaling more than six (6) months.

-The defense attorneys at The Davis Law Group, P.C. represent individuals charged with driving under the influence throughout the Chicago and its surrounding areas.
+The DUI attorneys at The Davis Law Group, P.C. represent individuals charged with driving under the influence throughout the Chicago and its surrounding areas.
 DUI law is undoubtedly complex and effective representation is necessary.
-We are able to provide professional legal counsel to our clients and guide them through all aspects of their case.
+We are able to provide professional legal counsel to our clients and guide them through all aspects of their DUI case.
 Our practice primarily extends to Cook, Lake and DuPage Counties.
-If you have been arrested for DUI in Illinois, contact our office to discuss your case.
+If you have been arrested for DUI in Illinois, contact our office today to discuss your case.